isomerpages/nlb-nrm/_initiatives/Night at the Library.md

 **The Photographer 19 Nov 7.30pm - 9pm**

-Together with poet-photographer Marc Nair, Aik Beng Chia and Mindy Tan, participants will learn about the photographers’ creation process to capture the emotions and tell a story through the image.
+Together with poet-photographer Marc Nair, Aik Beng Chia and Daniel Tan, participants will learn about the photographers’ creation process to capture the emotions and tell a story through the image.
 Join this night street photography hands-on session where participants will spend time around the Bras Basah-Bugis precinct, to unlock the essential techniques and creative approaches to street photography after dark.

 Updated 30 Sep 2022